joshlay/tuned-amdgpu/README.md

 Takes a list of existing `tuned` profiles and creates new ones based on them.
 These new profiles include AMDGPU power/clock parameters

-_Warning_: Only tested with RX6000 series GPUs, Navi or older may not work properly.
+_Warning_: Only tested with RX6000 series GPUs, it is probable that older AMD GPUs will not work properly.
+Use at your own risk!

 ## Profiles